telerik/ajax-docs/api/server/Telerik.Web.UI/RadNavigation.md

 Returns true if ripple effect should be added

+###  EnableScreenBoundaryDetection `Boolean`

+Gets or sets a value indicating whether the screen boundary detection will be applied when menu items are expanded.

+#### Remarks
+By default RadNavigation will check if there is enough space to open a menu item.
+If there isn't the expand direction of the
+            	item will be inverted - Left to Right, Bottom to Top and vice versa.

 ###  ExpandAnimation `AnimationSettings`

 Gets the settings for the animation played when the dropdown opens.